ZeroBugMindset/Upskilling-FullStack-QA/README.md

-# 👋 Hi, I'm ZeroBugMindset
+# Upskilling FullStack QA 🚀

-🚀 **QA Upskilling Journey**
+Welcome to my **Upskilling Repository**, where I document my progress in becoming a **FullStack QA Engineer**.
-I’m learning step by step to become a **FullStack QA Engineer**, starting with the fundamentals and building my skills across testing domains.
+This repo contains my notes, test cases, Postman collections, and examples from my learning journey.

 ---